 At NYU, I’ve been fortunate to have some incredible opportunities, including working with La Pietra Dialogues in Florence, where I organized and moderated two dialogues on the refugee crisis.
 Additionally, I participated in a University Leadership Honors Course taught by NYU’s Chief of Staff, and served as a Global Site Ambassador for the Office of Global Programs.

 My entire NYU experience was incredible.
-Throughout my time in both New York City and Florence, I developed my critical thinking, ability to adapt, and confidence to explore the world outside my surroundings.
-Everything I’ve learned has prepared me for the next chapter in life, which will include working for the Mayor of New York City, Bill de Blasio, and his wife Chirlane McCray.
+Throughout my time in both New York City and Florence, I developed the critical thinking skills, ability to adapt, and confidence to explore the world outside my surroundings.
+Everything I learned prepared me for the next chapter after college, which began with working for the Mayor of New York City at the time, Bill de Blasio, and his wife Chirlane McCray.